PDLT-University-of-York/test-split-site/docs/ultra/embedding-content.md

 ### Video Steps

-Below is an embedded video detailing how to DO THE THING.
+Below is an embedded video detailing how to embed content in an Ultra site.
 Alternatively, you can [open the video in a new browser tab](https://youtu.be/HxQHXfG41WU).

 <!-- PASTE YOUTUBE EMBED (should look like this:) -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HxQHXfG41WU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>